Shopify to Amazon Redshift in minutes

-Stripe is a powerful payments platform.
-The Stitch Stripe integration will ETL your Stripe data to Amazon Redshift in minutes and keep it up to date without the headache of writing and maintaining ETL scripts.
+Shopify is an ecommerce platform.
+The Stitch Shopify integration will ETL your Shopify data to Amazon Redshift in minutes and keep it up to date without the headache of writing and maintaining ETL scripts.

 When it comes to replicating your data to Amazon Redshift, conventional ETL is no longer the only game in town.

 Writing ETL code requires big investments of time, money, and expertise that might otherwise be used for innovation.
 Most importantly, newer approaches to data ingestion deliver faster implementation than traditional ETL, so you can produce data analytics and business intelligence more quickly.

 Give your analysts, data scientists, and other team members the freedom to use the analytics tools of their choice.

 Analyzing our data in SQL has unlocked business analytics at Vero.
 We can customize and collaborate on our analyses, join across data sources, and produce reports that actually get used.
 Stitch makes all that possible by loading our data into Amazon Redshift.